Emphasize “some day” and “might.”

 “When we study brains, there are interesting differences between those who are depressed but not suicidal,” and those who are, she said.

 One of those differences is linked to the fight-or-flight response, which is ignited by stress, but rarely turns off in some people, she said.

 The function of serotonin, a calming hormone, in that system appears to be “quite abnormal” in suicidal people, Oquendo said.

 That also appears to be connected to an impulsive-aggressive nature shown by some suicidal people, she said.

 But not everyone is in that group, she added.
-Another suicidal type might be a very controlled, perfectionist person – the ones about which loved ones might say they never indicated anything was wrong, she said.
+Another suicidal type might be a very controlled, perfectionistic person – the ones about whom loved ones might exclaim never indicated anything was wrong, she said.

 “They don’t like to show they feel out of control,” Oquendo said.

-What shows up in brain scans often is the result of an interplay of genetics and environment, she said.
-Both nature and nurture affect how a person develops, even to the point of changes in body chemistry that determine which genes may be silent and which become active.
+What shows up in brain scans is often the result of an interplay of genetics and environment, she said.
+Both nature and nurture affect how a person develops, even to the point of changes in bodily chemistry that determine which genes may be silent and which become active.

 Adversity early in childhood, such as physical, emotional or sexual abuse, as well as concerns about adequate food and safety, are related to suicide later in life, Oquendo said.
 And the earlier the adversity hits a child in life, the more intense later suicidal planning appears to be, she said.

-Despite these advances, there’s still no test to show if a person is planning suicide or not.
+Despite these advances, there’s still no test to show if a person is likely to attempt suicide.